moby/moby/docs/sources/commandline/command/export.rst

 ::

-    Usage: docker export CONTAINER
+   Usage: docker export [-h] CONTAINER

    Export the contents of a filesystem as a tar archive

+    -h, --help  Display this help